6 months after Capitol assault, corporate pledges fall flat | Times Leader

 Jan.
 6 seemed to shake up that calibration.
 The violent images from the Capitol were so visceral, the assault at the core of American democracy so extraordinary and the falsehoods behind the attack so audacious that some loyal Republicans abandoned their president and denounced the objectors in their ranks.

-If the objectors got their way, Senate Republican leader Mitch McConnell of Kentucky , “our democracy would enter a death spiral.”
+If the objectors got their way, Senate Republican leader Mitch McConnell of Kentucky said that fraught night, “our democracy would enter a death spiral.”

 For a time, all but the 147 seemed on the side of the angels, and corporations jostled to get on board with their pro-democracy pledges.
 But the devil was in the details.